 Originally from Mexico City and after many years of working in design, publishing and exhibition planning, Gracia Isabel Gómez decided to follow her passion and study Ceramics.
-Last May 2016, she graduated from Ceramics at Sheridan College, Ontario.
+Toronto-based artist and instructor, Gracia Isabel is an honours Sheridan College’s Crafts and Design Ceramics graduate.
+She explores themes related to colonialism and migration through functional and sculptural pieces.

 Gracia Isabel draws inspiration from mythology and her dream world.
 Currently, the ceramic medium provides a perfect means of expressing the hybrid traditions of her country, and gaining an understanding of the way colonialism transforms cultures.